adarsha30735/NDVI-and-2D-CNN-Plant-Leaf-Classification/README.md

 | Pomegranate            | 272            | 272              | 227 x 227           |
 | Pongamia Pinnata       | 276            | 276              | 227 x 227           |

-Source: Chouhan, Siddharth Singh, Uday Pratap Singh, Ajay Kaul, and Sanjeev Jain.
+Dataset source: Chouhan, Siddharth Singh, Uday Pratap Singh, Ajay Kaul, and Sanjeev Jain.
 "A data repository of leaf images: Practice towards plant conservation with plant pathology."
 In *2019 4th International Conference on Information Systems and Computer Networks (ISCON)*, IEEE, 2019, pp. 700-707.

+Each image was resized to fit CNN architecture.
+Code to resize pictures is also provided.

 Results and Analyses
 --------------------